Computing Technology for Math Excellence Logo

 More on Accessible Web Sites

 Computer Mouse IconOnline barriers limit accessibility of potentially vital Internet information for persons with disabilities.
-Rebecca André, Mark Felix, Alan Foley, Dawn Hunziker, and Ken Petri (2006) indicate that the four main disability categories that must be accommodated are motor, visual, auditory, and cognitive.
+Rebecca André, Mark Felix, Alan Foley, Dawn Hunziker, and Ken Petri (2006) indicated that the four main disability categories that must be accommodated are motor, visual, auditory, and cognitive.

-Developers will also benefit from the video Screen Readers and the Web, which is one of the videos on accessibility provided by the University of Wisconsin at Madison.
+Developers will also benefit from the YouTube video Screen Readers and the Web on accessibility, provided by the University of Wisconsin at Madison.
 You will hear a demonstration of a screen reader, a discussion of actual problems encountered by Web users who are visually impaired, and how to overcome many accessibility problems by using alt-text for images, D-links for longer descriptions, and header tags.
 D-links, for example, are under user control to read or not read.
 The presentation has impact, as the presenter is visually impaired.

-In addition, creating accessible web pages often requires familiarity with and access to the HTML code from within the development software.
+In addition, creating accessible Web pages often requires familiarity with and access to the HTML code from within the development software.
 Resources below include HTML tutorials.

 Back to top